-At its most basic level, psychotherapy, or talk therapy, is the practice of helping people deal with mental, social and emotional conditions by speaking with them and suggesting methods by which they may increase their chances of overcoming challenges and living a normal life.
-Psychotherapists observe and record words and behaviors to help assess their clients; determine how they respond to stimulus, people and the world around them; and recommend courses of action, which are usually behavioral but may include pharmaceutical help.
+At its most basic level, psychotherapy, or talk therapy, is the practice of helping people deal with mental, social, and emotional conditions by speaking with them and suggesting methods by which they may increase their chances of overcoming challenges and living a normal life.
+Psychotherapists observe and record words and behaviors to help assess their clients; determine how they respond to stimuli, people, and the world around them; and recommend courses of action, which are usually behavioral but may include pharmaceutical help.

 Psychotherapy is similar to counseling, and the two can overlap.
 However, the former tends to look more deeply, addressing the underlying causes of a person’s problems as well as how to solve them.
 Learn the differences between psychotherapy and counselling here.

-The variety of treatment modalities and interventions include:
+The variety of treatment modalities and interventions includes:

-Art Therapy is a form of psychotherapy where art making is used to allow people to express their worries and feelings in a different way, at their own pace.
+Art Therapy is a form of psychotherapy where art-making is used to allow people to express their worries and feelings in a different way, at their own pace.
 Individuals do not have to be good at art.
 There is no right or wrong way to make art in therapy.
-Art therapy allows the person to make new discoveries and enable the person to make positive changes.
+Art therapy allows the person to make new discoveries and enables the person to make positive changes.

 Cognitive Behaviour Therapy (CBT) is a form of psychotherapy where people learn to challenge their negative thinking and self-defeating behaviour.
 People feel more optimistic as they think in more positive and balanced ways and are better able to work and enjoy life.